n0spoon/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![Package Structure and Classes](./photos/architecture-package-and-classes.png)

+_CalculationService_ can access and manage calculations in memory through _CalculationRepository_

 ## Main functionalities

-Sequence diagram illustrating functionality of the program, when calculating 2 to the power of 12.
+Sequence diagram illustrating functionality of the application calculating 2 to the power of 12.

 ```mermaid
  sequenceDiagram